devdaim6/chat-and-share/README.md

-# ImageShare
+# Chat And Share

 ## Overview

-ImageShare is a web application that allows users to share images and chat in real-time.
+Chat And Share is a web application that allows users to share images and chat in real-time.
 The application leverages modern web technologies to provide a seamless and interactive user experience.
 Users can upload images, add messages, and share them with others via unique links.
 Additionally, the platform supports real-time chat rooms where users can communicate instantly.

 ## Features